vippsas/management-api/management-api-guide.md

    or
    [which capture type it has](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/reserve-and-capture-faq#how-do-i-turn-direct-capture-on-or-off).

-## Get information about a merchant based on organization number
+## Get information about a merchant

 This endpoint is for retrieving basic information about the merchant: